Careers360 Logo

 Answer:

-3 things taken together is considered 1 group Number of arrangement of 3 things=3!
+3 things taken together are considered 1 group.
+Several arrangements of 3 things=3!

 Question:10